 at Penn State Hershey Children's Hospital with one goal in mind: conquering

 childhood cancer.
-THON went to new heights on Sunday when a record
+THON raised a record

-of more than $12.37 million was raised for 2013.
+of more than $13.3 million in 2014.
 To

-date, more than $100 million has been raised by THON.
+date, more than $110 million has been raised by THON.

 marathon.
 Representing the Student

-Nicole Camporeale from Penn State cheerleading danced in THON.
+Fleckenstein, Carrie Tedesco and Ally Zimmerman from Penn State cheerleading danced in THON.